FACTBOX-Market participants react to U.S. presidential debate

 thoughts were his comments (a) that the recovery was the 'worst'

-ever, (b) that Janet Yellen was political, (c) the rise in stock
+ever, (b) that Janet Yellen was political, (b) the rise in stock

 prices has been a bubble that would 'burst' if interest rates